rfuzzo/MWSE/docs/source/references/general/csse.md

 * Fixed issue where box selection in the object window would cause the mouse to snap to the edge of the screen.
 * Modified objects are highlighted with a light green background.
 * Deleted objects are highlighted with a light red background.
+* The spell list lists the range of the spell.

+### Actor Editing Windows

+* The AI window opens more quickly.
+* Clicking on the return button in the AI window when no cell has been loaded no longer crashes the CS.

 ### Dialogue Window